 …but those who trust in the Lord will renew their strength; they will soar on wings like eagles; they will run and not become weary, they will walk and not faint.
 Isaiah 40:31 CSB

 It’s the first Monday of the year!
 Happy New Year to a happy new you!
 Today was the “first real test” of tackling our resolutions on the hardest Monday of the year – right after the holidays.
 With resolutions in one hand and goals in the other, we get ready to go hard in the new year.

 Unlike in years prior, I didn’t spend the month of December preparing for the New Year.
-Normally, I would hurry to complete all that I didn’t in the months prior, double up on my journaling and Bible reading, and create a list of “staple” words for the upcoming year.
+Usually, I would hurry to complete all that I didn’t in the months prior, double up on my journaling and Bible reading, and create a list of “staple” words for the upcoming year.
 There was something different about this last year.
-New realizations and revelations, as well as a grounding in my identity that brought my head and heart down from the clouds.

 In the last half-year of 2019, Ruvim and I developed a stable routine that helped us succeed in many ways weekly, even daily.
-BUT in the last two weeks, this routine was completely interrupted by one thing – a vacation.
+BUT in the previous two weeks, this routine was utterly interrupted by one thing – a vacation.
 We went back to our home state, Alaska, for two weeks.
 We spent the holidays with his family for the first time since we got married.
-I saw some of my relatives and we reunited with a lot of our childhood friends.
+I saw some of my relatives, and we reunited with a lot of our childhood friends.

 It was a really great trip, we just didn’t expect the five-hour daylight thing to affect us the way it did.
 Staying up past midnight, sleeping in till noon… that’s pretty crazy for us.
 We comforted ourselves with affirmations like, “it’s our vacation,” yet worried quietly on the inside about getting back on track afterward.